-A Living will lawyer Des Moines IA from the Law Group of Iowa can understand that thinking about end-of-life care is not something many people put on their priority list.
+A Des Moines, IA living will lawyer from the Law Group of Iowa can understand that thinking about end-of-life care is not something many people put on their priority list.
 Who wants to envision a situation where they are incapacitated and cannot express preferences for life-sustaining medical care?
 However, having your wishes written in a living can either see to it that every possible effort is made for you or if there are circumstances in which you’d prefer to be let go and rest peacefully.

 A living will is a document that describes how you want your medical care to proceed if you were not able to express these wishes in the moment.
 A living will is usually utilized in combination with other estate planning documents, such as a power of attorney or health care proxy.
 Essentially, what a living will does is outline to what degree you want to be kept alive if there was a medical situation where you were not able to fully recover.
 Or, it may instruct doctors to make an effort to sustain your life by whatever means necessary.